CornellCSWiki/CornellCSWiki/faq.md

 -- Ranjay Krishna (Double Major CS and ECE)

 ## Can I take a course if I don't have all the prerequisites?
-Yes.
-Nobody ever enforces prerequisites.
+Usually, yes.
+Most professors do not enforce prerequisites.
 However, it's a good idea to make sure you're at least partially comfortable with any topics that may have been covered in the prerequisites.

-## I have a question about the CS Major Requirements.
-Nicole Roy has the answer.
-Her office is in 110E Gates Hall.